-A closed-loop prepaid card generally does not have a network logo on it (Visa, Mastercard, American Express, or Discover).
+A closed-loop prepaid card generally does not have a network logo on it (American Express, Mastercard, UnionPay or Visa).
 You can only use these cards at certain locations such as a specific store or group of stores for a gift card, or a single public transportation system for a transit card.

-An open-loop prepaid card is a card with a network logo on it (Visa, Mastercard, American Express, or Discover) that can be used anywhere the card network is accepted, including online.
+An open-loop prepaid card is a card with a network logo on it (American Express, Mastercard, UnionPay or Visa) that can be used anywhere the card network is accepted, including online.
 Open-loop prepaid cards can be replaced if lost or stolen per the card network’s zero liability policies